 Consequences of Negativity in the Workplace

 People don’t work solely for money—ideally, they expect work to provide them with a sense of fulfillment and purpose.
 They use it as a gauge to evaluate where they are in their lives.
-The workplace is also the place employees expect to spend the most time at outside of the home.
+The workplace is also the place employees expect to spend the most time outside of the home.
 So, if an employee comes day in and day out to a workplace that is always clouded by negativity, that individual’s sense of wellbeing is at risk.
 Morale declines and mental illness becomes a growing concern, leading to its own slew of health risks.
 Suddenly, good employees you expected to stick around are leaving because of the toxic environment, increasing turnover.

 You don’t want your business to be that business.
 The good thing is, it doesn’t have to be.

-8 Ways to Reduce Negativity
+8 Ways to Reduce Negativity in the Workplace

 It’s important to remember that there is no “one size fits all” solution to negativity in the workplace.
-Still, we’ve identified some strategies you can implement within your organization which are likely to prove helpful.
+Still, we’ve identified some strategies you can implement within your organization that are likely to prove helpful.
 Take the time to consider the list below to give you and your employees an essential pick-me-up.

 While talking privately with your employees, they might offer up suggestions about policy changes they think will make work more positive.
-You don’t have to enact everything you hear, but employees might have an idea that could work, or one you simply have not thought of at that point.
+You don’t have to enact everything you hear, but employees might have an idea that could work or one you simply have not thought of at that point.

-- It’s not Personal.
 If your investigation uncovers frustration with yourself or management of your business in general, do your best not to take the information personally.
 People with managerial positions in a company often receive blame and scrutiny even when the problem doesn’t lie with.
 Resist the urge to fight frustration with angry comments that will only feed the cycle of negativity.
 Instead, remain calm, listen, and respond in a way that keeps the atmosphere peaceful.
 Consult with HR personnel for advice if your emotions are too strong to deal with the situation tactfully at that time.

-- Make Time for Group Communication.
 Have managers set meetings to have an open forum amongst team members.
 While you should be careful with such meetings if there is a specific employee creating toxicity, opening communication up in a group setting can help foster a sense of teamwork and uncover possibilities for how employees might be able to encourage one another.